Lattice-Automation/seqviz/README.md

 #### `translations (=[])`

-An array of `translation` objects for rendering ranges of amino acids beneath the DNA sequence.
-Like `annotation`'s, `translation` objects requires 0-based start (inclusive) and end (exclusive) indexes relative the DNA sequence.
+An array of `translations` showing amino acids beneath the DNA sequence.
+Requires 0-based `start` (inclusive) and `end` (exclusive) indexes relative the DNA sequence.
 A direction is required: 1 (FWD) or -1 (REV).

 ```js